fnya/OPMLCore.NET/README.md

 # What's OPMLCore.NET ?
 OPMLCore.NET is OPML Parser which is easy to use.

-It is written in C# for .NET Core 2.0.
+It is written in C# and with Visual Studio Code for .NET Core Applications.

+It supports .NET Core 2.0.

 # Usage
  How to use is below.